ahvar/circa-erp/README.md

 ## Using GRSManager

-##### Setting up the System
+### Setting up the System
+1. Login as an administrator and add users for a vendor and a research company.
-1. Enter the following credentials in the login screen: Login = administrator / Password = admin
+ - Enter the following credentials in the login screen: Login = administrator / Password = admin
- - After login enter the user information, including first/last name, username, password, and company details
+ - The administrator can setup and remove users from the system.
+After login, the vendor employee directory will display.
+Enter the user information, including first/last name, username, password, and company details.
+If the email address is blank or the text entered is not a valid email address, a pop-up dialog will appear prompting the user to enter an apropriate address.
+ - Click the Research Company button and enter the corresponding information for a system user from the research company.
+In the combo box select whether this location is a ship-to or bill-to location.
 ![Administrator sets up users of the system](project_docs/rsch-employee-directory.png)

 2. Load the product catalog by clicking the *Load Product Catalog* button and select "products.txt" from the file chooser.
 After you've loaded the products they should populate the JTable at the top of the panel.